raul23/pyebooktools/docs/examples.rst

 - `--sl`_ is a flag for creating symbolic links to ebooks, instead of moving them to the ``output_folder``
 - `output_folder <../README.rst#rename-output-folder-label>`__ is where the renamed
-  books will be moved to along with their metadata files
+  books (or their symbolic links) will be moved to along with their metadata files

 **Output:**